justin-yan/standard_interfaces/README.md

 standard-interfaces
 ===================

-This repository is a set of studies to learn a variety of different languages and to explore the power of their type systems.
-In particular, we have libraries with modules for:
+This repository is a set of studies to learn a variety of different languages, their features, type systems, and toolchains.

+It is oriented around the following modules:

+## Base Interfaces

+These are basic mathematical structures and properties that we should be able to use to quickly scaffold out useful structure in the data and collections we build.

 - Base Algebraic Interfaces
     - Category Theoretic Structures (Cat, Func, Applicative, etc.)